walletd/walletd/UPGRADING.md

     * Renamed with_address_format to address_format
     * Renamed with_hd_path_builder to hd_path_builder
     * Renamed with_network_type to network_type
-    * Under BitcoinWalletBuilder struct, method blockchain_client has been removed, there is now not a functionality to set the blockchain_client from the wallet builder, blockchain_client can still be set directly on the BitcoinWallet object.
+    * Under BitcoinWalletBuilder struct, the method blockchain_client has been removed, there is now no functionality to set the blockchain_client from the wallet builder, however, the blockchain_client can still be set directly on the BitcoinWallet object.
     * In BitcoinWalletBuilder the old account_discovery function which took in a boolean argument has been replaced: Use account_discovery() in place of the old account_discovery(true), Use no_account_discovery() in place of the old account_discovery(true)

 * Under BitcoinWallet struct: